By Joseph Diop

 My youthful mind was going off its rails.
 But, that puzzling poster never left my mind.
 What I did not know at the time was that answering that one question was The GOD-GIVEN OCCUPATION of all mankind, for the extent and duration of our sojourn in this world.
 Hence, the question of all questions is exactly what Paul asked when first confronted with God’s blinding light that fateful day of his conversion, “Who are you, Lord?”
 Acts 9 :5

 This is why the Bible is filled and over-filled with names of God.
 God has so many named, titles, and designations that they are literally innumerable.
 God, Lord, Most High, Almighty, Judge, Savior, and King are just a few of his most well known titles.
-The Way, the Truth, our High Priest, the Author and Finisher of our Faith, our Hope, are some of his best known names of functions too.
+The Way, the Truth, our High Priest, the Author and Finisher of our Faith, our Hope, are some of the best known names of His functions too.
 The Lamb, Lily of the Valley, Bright and Morning Star, Friend that Sticketh Closer than a Brother, My Joy, My Strength, My Counselor, and Prince of Peace are a few of our more beloved designations for him.
-That’s not to mention Kinsman Redeemer, Lion of the Tribe of Judah, Great and Terrible God, Ruler of All Nations, Right Hand, Lord God of Hosts, and Captain of the Hosts of the Lord too are names we revere him by.
+That’s not to mention Kinsman Redeemer, Lion of the Tribe of Judah, Great and Terrible God, Ruler of All Nations, Right Hand, Lord God of Hosts, and Captain of the Hosts of the Lord too, are names we revere him by.
 As well, he is known as the true version of the Vine, the Branch, the Water, the Bread, the Shield, the Fortress, and the Light, to name just a few things.
 And, we could go on and on and on, add infinitum.

 But, now comes ultimately the state of the present revelation that I HAVE BEEN receiving all these years of my sojourn with God, thus far.
 It is becoming more and more real to me, and more and more apparent, as I go along everyday.
 Perhaps, the most precious name by which we all know God, is Father (“Dad,” to those who know him best).
 In that capacity, he’s the One who begat us, placed us here, and who loves and tenderly cares for us every single day.
 But, God’s formal, legal, and proper name by which he revealed himself to the world, he gave through Moses for the children of Israel.
 God said, “I AM THAT I AM.
 That is my name forever… Just tell them, I AM…” (Exodus 3:14).